Tezmoideo/Tezmoideo/README.md

 My interest in the web development position.
 With a diverse background in the arts and a recent completion of the DCI course specializing in web development, I am excited about the opportunity to bring my unique skill set and passion for code/visual technology

-also, have a strong interest in AI technologies, particularly in their applications within web development.
+Also, have a strong interest in AI technologies, particularly in their applications within web development.